kingshost/src/readme.md

 ### Code

 The code in this repository is UNLICENSED.
-Which means I am not granting you the right to copy it and use it as is for your own benefits, but since it's a publicly available example of a static website built with [Next.js](https://github.com/zeit/next.js/), feel free to have a look at it.
+Which means I am not granting you the right to copy it and use it as is for your own benefits, but since it's a publicly available example of a static website built with React and [Next.js](https://github.com/zeit/next.js/), feel free to poke around.

 ### Book